 - Strong organizational skills, excellent written and oral communication skills;

 - Excellent time management skills with the ability to manage multiple priorities and produce results within specified timelines;

 - Excellent analytical, judgemental, persuasive, and consensus-making skills;

 - Excellent research, writing, and editing skills, including the ability to write clearly and persuasively.

-Payment will be $42,000 for the six-month contract.
+Payment will be $7000 per month for the duration of the contract (six months).
 Please send a cover letter, resume and references to the attention of the UBCIC Policy Director.
 If sending by email, please send to Tracy Point (firstname.lastname@example.org), with the subject line “Project Manager Contract.”
 We thank all candidates for their interest.
 Only those candidates who are shortlisted for interviews will be contacted.
 Open until filled.